Join the community

 This common entry point is labelled in the handy little timeline below

-Notice, it very much is not at the beginning of the computing journey.
-There has been a great
+Notice it very much is not at the beginning of the journey of an electron.
+There has been a

-deal of effort put into making the Arduino platform, what it is today.
-Everything from the flag
+great deal of effort put into making the Arduino platform what it is today.
+Everything from the

 HS Compute is a project that aims at focussing on everything from the start, at an electrical